 Wondering how to have more fun?
 Maybe you are living in the past and missing opportunities in the present.
 The following secrets can help you come into the present and seize all the opportunities in your love and career lives.
 Step 1: Come back to now.
 Just like they say in yoga class, use your breath to come back to the moment.
 Do it when you’re home and at work.

 Whether you are a marriage and family therapist, psychologist, coach, counselor, healer, author, speaker, nutritionist or some other kind of mental health professional ...
 YourTango Experts can help you gain exposure, web traffic, and new clients.
 Here's how.

 The recent controversy surrounding Sandra Fluke compels a dialogue about the emotional impact of public, widespread humiliation on an individual, those surrounding the individual and those that are simply witnesses (i.e. society).
 What does this pointed degradation do to the psyche of the individual targeted?
 Equally important, what does it do to the collective psyche of our culture?

+There are three words more difficult to say to someone aside from “I love you”, and these words are: “I need help.”
+Admitting you are in need of assistance is more challenging to declare versus a profession of love.
 When it comes to asking for help and discussing the need for professional guidance, people often wonder if they truly need to see a Psychologist or a Psychiatrist.
 Ergo, how do you know when it is time to ask for help?

+This guest article from Psych Central was written by Danielle B. Grossman, MFT.
 Why do we fight with our partners?
 I’m not referring to small arguments that resolve reasonably quickly with a compromise.
 I am talking about fights that blow like a hurricane into a peaceful day and leave us broken, exhausted, and confused as we wonder, what just happened?